gowon-bot/gowon/README.md

 - `enable`, re-enable a disabled command
 - `disabled`, lists all disabled commands
 - `permissions`, control who can use what commands
   - `blacklist`, lets you black/whitelist commands for users/roles
   - `delist`, removes a user/role from the whitelist/blacklist for a command
   - `help`, permissions help
   - `view`, view permissions

 ## Special Thanks

 - RTFL and thot for moral support
+- Dunster for the friends idea
-- mypetrobot for building Who Knows?, the inspiration for this bot
+- mypetrobot for building the Who Knows? bot, the inspiration for this bot
 - Frikandel and the .fmbot team
 - Last.fm, for making a great platform <3